-- 1 Click Preferences button in the Dashboard. - 2 Click Always on Top.
+- 1 Click Preferences button in the Advanced View of the Dashboard. - 2 Click Always on Top.

 Note: When a check mark appears next to Always on Top the CatalystTM Control Center will always appear on top of all opened applications.